Trump Expected To Suspend H-1B, Other Visas Until End Of Year

 If signed, it would be the latest restriction on immigration imposed by the Trump administration since the beginning of the coronavirus pandemic earlier this year.

-In May, Trump issued a temporary halt on new green cards but stopped short of suspending guest-worker programs amid concerns from the business community.
+In May, Trump issued a temporary halt on new green cards but stopped short of suspending guest worker programs amid concerns from the business community.

 Negotiations are ongoing in the latest order over various exceptions, including whether au pairs should be included, and changes could still occur before Trump signs the measure, which could happen imminently.
 But plans for the order have already raised significant concerns among business and industry groups, as well as universities who depend on foreign workers and scholars.